Destination #8: More Cappadocia

 From weaving to pottery, we bussed into Avanos to visit the workshop and gallery of world famous pottery master, Mr “Einstein” Galip.
 Avanos is famous for its red clay and potters have been working the clay deposits for centuries.
 Following a quick pottery making demo on traditional wooden kickwheels, we were herded into the underground gallery to view some rather stunning pieces of work, mostly in a traditional style.
 Now the Cap’n really started having palpitations, not eased in the slightest by frenzied worry bead massaging.

 Back in Goreme, GS shopped for last minute goodies while the Cap’n, ever practical, had a haircut and Turkish massage.
 Too soon it was time to pack and get ready for our overnight bus trip back to Istanbul.
 Yes folks, a 12 hour bus trip, with dark ages wifi connectivity and shocking seats.
 But we made it!
-Debussing at Harem Otogar, then running for a ferry to Eminonu (near to our hotel) made for a quick trip farewell.
+Debussing at Harem Otogar, then running for a ferry to Eminonu (near to our hotel) made for a quick trip farewell to our friendly fellow travellers.
 It had been a wonderful introduction to Turkey and some of the experiences we had were exceptional.

 No comments: